Search element - Quick search bar

 Could it be something else?

-Before looking at medical treatments, check that there isn’t another reason for your baby’s behaviour.
+Before looking at medical treatments, check that there isn’t another reason for your baby’s crying.

-• One common cause of an unsettled baby is lactose overload.
-These babies gain weight well but have lots of ‘wind’ and usually don’t settle after feeds.
+Lactose overload: Babies gain weight but have lots of wind, don’t settle after feeds and may cry a lot.
 This is often mistaken for reflux.

-• Research has shown a link between symptoms of reflux and an allergy or intolerance to cows’ milk protein.5,6 If you want to find out if your diet may be causing your baby’s reflux, first see your doctor to rule out any other causes of symptoms.
+Cow’s milk protein allergy/intolerance: Some babies react to proteins in cow’s milk and research has shown the symptoms can look similar to reflux disease.5,6 If you want to find out if your diet may be causing your baby’s reflux, first see your doctor to rule out any other causes of symptoms.
 You could then see an accredited dietitian who has a special interest in this area.

 What can help?